ManavShah00/Hostel-Seeker/README.md

 # Hostel-Seeker
-Website for hostel booking, made by using only HTML &amp; CSS
+Website for hostel booking, made by using HTML &amp; CSS